kevacoin-project/kevacoin-website/mining.md

 # Mining

 Kevacoin uses Proof-of-Work as its consensus method.
-The hashing algorithmn is Cryptonight R (variant 4) before block 46130 and switch to Random/Keva (a variant of RandomX) after that.
+The hashing algorithmn was Cryptonight R (variant 4) before block 46130 and switched to Random/Keva (a variant of RandomX) after that.
 The latest Cryptonight miners (e.g. XMRig, XMRigCC) are compatible with Kevacoin, as long as they support Cryptonight R and Random/Keva.

 ## Solo Mining